The WF-03 Cordless Freedom for Waterpik, does exactly what it was designed to do and offers a good clean of the interdental spaces.

 For example, the Pocket Tips are specifically designed for those with Periodontal Pockets and the Plaque Seeker for those with dental implants.

-You can find more information on each of the different tips here.
+You can find more information on each of the different tips over at Waterpik’s website.

 Replace the classic and tongue tip every 6 months and all others every 3 months.

-It is worth noting that the flosser is water resistant and Waterpik advise that you can use it in the shower, should you chose to.
+It is worth noting that the flosser is water resistant and Waterpik advise that you can use it in the shower, should you choose to.

-The flosser comes with a smart drawstring travel pouch and also a plastic travel plug to stop leaks when on the go.
+The flosser comes with a smart drawstring travel pouch to hold the flosser and nozzles when traveling.
+It provides minimal protection.

-Many others have complained about this with reports of flossers failing sooner than one would expect.
-It does come with a 1 year guarantee though, so should the worst happen you are protected for 12 months at least.
+It does come with a 1 year guarantee though, so should the worst happen you are protected.

 Summary of design, usability, clean & general use